top of page

 Hebrew Context of Homosexuality

-As mentioned above, Paul referred to the holiness code in Leviticus when he wrote about same-sex relationships between men.
-The Old Testament authors were unconcerned with lesbianism, and Paul was the first biblical writer to mention it precisely when he said, "Because of this, God gave them over to shameful lusts.
+Because of this, God gave them over to shameful lusts.
 Even their women exchanged natural sexual relations for unnatural ones.
 In the same way, the men also abandoned natural relations with women and were inflamed with lust for one another.
-Men committed shameful acts with other men and received in themselves the due penalty for their error" (Rom.
-1:26-27).
-One of Paul's contemporaries, Philo of Alexandria (c.
-15 BC–c.
-AD 50), had an equally harsh view:
+Men committed shameful acts with other men and received in themselves the due penalty for their error (Rom.
+1:26–27).

 As men, being unable to bear satiety of these things discreetly, get restive like cattle, become stiff-necked, and discard the laws of nature, pursuing a tremendous and intemperate indulgence of gluttony, drinking, and unlawful connections, for not only did they go mad after women, and defile the marriage bed of others, but also those who were men lusted after one another, doing inappropriate things, and not regarding or respecting their common nature, and though eager for children, they were convicted by having only an abortive offspring, but the conviction produced no advantage since they were overcome by violent desire.
 So, by degrees, the men became accustomed to being treated like women, and in this way engendered among themselves the disease of females and intolerable evil; for they not only, as to effeminacy and delicacy, became like women in their persons, but they also made their souls most ignoble, corrupting in this way the whole race of man, as far as depended on them.
-At all events, if the Greeks and barbarians were to have agreed together and to have adopted the commerce of the citizens of this city, their cities, one after another, would have become desolate, as if they had been emptied by a pestilence (On Abraham, Ch.
-26, §§ 135–36).
+At all events, if the Greeks and barbarians were to have agreed together and to have adopted the commerce of the citizens of this city, their cities, one after another, would have become desolate, as if they had been emptied by a pestilence (On Abraham 26).

 Conclusion

-Scientists have no consensus about why an individual develops a heterosexual, bisexual, gay, or lesbian orientation.
-Although much research has examined the possible genetic, hormonal, developmental, social, and cultural influences on sexual orientation, no findings have emerged that permit scientists to conclude that any particular factor or factor determines sexual orientation.
-Many think that nature and nurture play complex roles; most people experience little or no sense of choice about their sexual orientation.
+There is no consensus among scientists about the exact reasons that an individual develops a heterosexual, bisexual, gay, or lesbian orientation.
+Although much research has examined the possible genetic, hormonal, developmental, social, and cultural influences on sexual orientation, no findings have emerged that permit scientists to conclude that sexual orientation is determined by any particular factor or factors.
+Many think that nature and nurture both play complex roles; most people experience little or no sense of choice about their sexual orientation.

 Ben White